Theory of gating in recurrent neural networks: output gate controls dimensionality and leads to a novel chaotic transition

+where we have denoted the two-time correlation function $C_{x}(t, t') \equiv \langle x(t) x(t') \rangle$ for different (functions of) state variables $x(t)$ (see Eq.\ref{eq:corr_fn} for more context).
 The largest eigenvalue solution to this problem is the required maximal Lyapunov exponent \footnote{ One might worry that the $h$ and $\sigma(z)$ correlators are not separable in general.
 However, this issue only arises for large $\alpha_z$.
 For moderate $\alpha_z$, the separability assumption is valid.}.
 Note, this is the analogue of the Schr{\"o}dinger equation for the maximal Lyapunov exponent in the vanilla RNN.
-In this case, when $\alpha_z=0$ (or small), the $h$ field is Gaussian and we can use Price's theorem for Gaussian integrals to replace the variational derivatives on the r.h.s of eq. \ref{eq:Lyapunov-DMFT-eigenvalue_1}-\ref{eq:Lyapunov-DMFT-eigenvalue_3} by simple correlation functions.
-For instance:

-In this limit, we see good agreement between the numerically calculated maximal Lyapunov exponent (Fig. \ref{fig:Lyapunov_analyses}c dots) compared to the DMFT prediction (Fig. \ref{fig:Lyapunov_analyses}c solid line) obtained by solving the eigenvalue problem (eq. \ref{eq:Lyapunov-DMFT-eigenvalue_1}-\ref{eq:Lyapunov-DMFT-eigenvalue_3}).
-For large values of $\alpha_z$ we see quantitative deviations between the DMFT prediction and the true $\lambda_{max}$.
-Indeed, for large $\alpha_{z}$ the distribution of $h$ is strongly non-Gaussian, and there is no reason to expect that variational formulas such as (\ref{eq:price}) will be even approximately correct.
+When $\alpha_z=0$ (or small), the $h$ field is Gaussian and we can use Price's theorem for Gaussian integrals to replace the variational derivatives on the r.h.s of eq. \ref{eq:Lyapunov-DMFT-eigenvalue_1}-\ref{eq:Lyapunov-DMFT-eigenvalue_2} by simple correlation functions, for instance: $\partial C_{\phi_{}}\left(\tau\right)/ \partial C_{h}(\tau) = C_{\phi_{}^{\prime}}\left(\tau\right)$.
+In this limit, we see good agreement between the numerically calculated maximal Lyapunov exponent (Fig. \ref{fig:Lyapunov_analyses}c dots) compared to the DMFT prediction (Fig. \ref{fig:Lyapunov_analyses}c solid line) obtained by solving the eigenvalue problem (eq. \ref{eq:Lyapunov-DMFT-eigenvalue_1}-\ref{eq:Lyapunov-DMFT-eigenvalue_2}) For large values of $\alpha_z$ we see quantitative deviations between the DMFT prediction and the true $\lambda_{max}$.
+Indeed, for large $\alpha_{z}$ the distribution of $h$ is strongly non-Gaussian, and there is no reason to expect that variational formulas given by Price's theorem will be even approximately correct.
+For more on this point, see the discussion toward the end of Appendix \ref{app:DMFT_derivation}.